ENEmyr/ENEmyr/README.md

 ![ENEmy's most used languages](https://github-readme-stats.vercel.app/api/top-langs/?username=ENEmyr&layout=compact&theme=dark&hide=css,html)

 *Greeting!,
-Currently, I am a Master's student working part-time as a research assistant in deep learning tasks (specifically, object detection) and as a backend developer, as well as taking an internship as an ML Engineer, but my ultimate goal is to be a HikkiNEET.*
+Right now, I'm a Master's student working part-time as a research assistant in deep learning tasks (specifically, object detection) and as a backend developer.
+I'm also doing an internship as an ML Engineer.
+My ultimate goal, though, is to be a HikkiNEET.*

-*I'm interested (or perhaps more accurately, fascinated) in deep learning and neuroscience because I believe it's a good combination that can lead us to true intelligence.*
+*I'm really interested (or maybe more accurately, fascinated) in deep learning and neuroscience because I think it's a great combination that could lead us to true intelligence.*

 ## Contact 📫